hpc/charliecloud/doc/ch-fromhost_desc.rst

    Managing all possible bind mount paths is untenable.
-Thus, this experimental implementation works only with Cray UGNI provider(s) built on XC series systems with the minimal modules necessary to compile provider and leverage the Aries interconnect at run-time, e.g.,:
+Thus, this experimental implementation works only with Cray UGNI provider(s) built on XC series systems with the minimal modules necessary to compile provider and leverage the Aries interconnect at run-time, i.e.,:

    - modules
    - craype-network-aries